Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Decomposition of qutrit diagonal unitaries and applications

-Table \ref{tab:resources} compares the necessary quantum resources for the implementation of qubit-based and qutrit-based graph k-coloring Hamiltonian for different number of colors $k$.
-The gate count value in the second and third columns describes the implementation as (cost Hamiltonian)$m$+(penalty Hamiltonian), with $m$ denoting the degree of a node.
+The optimized circuit that implements its unitary evolution, which is again derived from \cref{lem:wey_decomp} followed by a quick optimization procedure, is illustrated in Fig.~\ref{fig:27_colors}.

-We conclude that, for the considered values of $k$, the qutrit implementation offers a notable advantage in circuit depth.
-Moreover, the qutrit circuit depth advantage over the qubit implementation appears to increase with $k$.
+Our analysis shows that, for the considered values of $k$, the qutrit implementation achieves a notable reduction in circuit depth and gate count when compared to its qubit counterpart, as shown in \cref{tab:resources}.
+This reduction appears to become more pronounced with increasing $k$.